awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 ### Step 3: Test Your Scaling Policy<a name="validate-sqs-scaling-cli"></a>

-After your setup is complete, verify your scaling policy is working\.
-You can test it by increasing the number of messages in your SQS queue and then verifying that your Auto Scaling group has launched an additional EC2 instance, and also by decreasing the number of messages in your SQS queue and then verifying that the Auto Scaling group has terminated an EC2 instance\.
+After your setup is complete, verify that your scaling policy is working\.
+You can test it by increasing the number of messages in your SQS queue and then verifying that your Auto Scaling group has launched an additional EC2 instance\.
+You can also test it by decreasing the number of messages in your SQS queue and then verifying that the Auto Scaling group has terminated an EC2 instance\.

 **To test the scale\-out function**